Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ### Known Issues

-- If some special character is sent from the Orion Broker (i.e Ü or ß) to the receiver, the utf-8 conversion will send it with an escape character \ which is not allowed by the JSON Decoder.
+- If some special character is sent from the Orion Broker (i.e Ü or ß) to the receiver, the utf-8 conversion will send it with the escape character *"\"* which is not allowed by the JSON Decoder.
 This will rise an exception.

 ## Roadmap